 “The sea washes away the ills of all mankind.” ~ Euripides (420 BC)

-Have you ever felt hypnotised by the regular motion of the waves?
-That moment of expansion that feels like eternity…That moment in which you feel you could spend countless hours getting lost in thoughts or meditating in front of the sea, the element that pervades the surface of the Earth with its powerful energy and liquid matter.
-What we call breeze, is the fascinating breath of the ocean, and observing it naturally induces in a state of calm equal only to intense, focussed Dristhi yoga practice.
+One can spend countless hours getting lost in my thoughts or meditating in front of the sea, the element that pervades the surface of the Earth with its powerful energy and liquid matter.
+The breath of the ocean is fascinating, and observing it naturally induces in a state of calm equal only to intense yoga practice.

-On a deeper level, immersing into the ocean also has the ability to systematically push into a gentle state of mind in connection to the elements.
-This is diving in all its forms; while scuba diving allows to stay longer underwater, freediving is a sort of active meditation in confrontation with ourselves and the immensity of the ocean.
+There is something else that has the ability to systematically push into a gentle state of mind in connection to the elements and Mother Earth.
+That is diving in all its forms; while scuba diving allows to stay longer underwater, freediving is a sort of active meditation in confrontation with ourselves and the immensity of the ocean.
 Both disciplines have striking similarities to the essence and purpose of yoga practice, that is to connect inward to the timeless, limitless nature of the spirit or the “true self”.

-Yoga and diving are associated to motion and change; while the air element is regarded as the point where consciousness takes on a particular direction or goal, while the water element is considered the river upon which life flows, the healing force that unites different entities and that brings about waves of emotion.
-This is why filling the lungs with the air of the ocean to balance the mind and spirit as we practice makes a massive difference, compared to practicing yoga elsewhere.
+Diving and beachfront yoga are two different yet parallel ways to interact with the air and the water element at the same time.
+Although both are associated to motion and change, the air element is regarded as the point where consciousness takes on a particular direction or goal, while the water element is considered the river upon which life flows, the healing force that unites different entities and that brings about waves of emotion.

 Scientific research has shown that sea air is charged with negative ions, which allow our body to absorb more oxygen.
-This is why practicing yoga in front of the ocean is particularly beneficial.
-Other factors that add up to a beachfront yoga session are the healing effect the sound and the view of the crashing sea waves have on our mind.
-Also, the proximity to water, which makes up 60% of our body and covers 70% of the earth surface.
-We belong to the ocean, the ocean is part of us.
+This is one of the reasons why practicing yoga in front of the ocean is particularly beneficial.
+Other factors that adds up to a beachfront yoga session are the healing effect the sound and the view of the crashing sea waves have on our mind and the proximity to water, which makes up 60% of our body and covers 70% of the earth surface.
+Don’t we belong to the ocean?

-MandalaBlue Yoga is a wordplay which reflects this combination: “circle” in Sanskrit, mandalas are symbols representing the universe and wholeness and are used as spiritual guidance tools to induce meditation and trance.
+Meaning “circle” in Sanskrit, Mandalas are symbols representing the universe and wholeness and are used as spiritual guidance tools to induce meditation and trance.
 With their intricate geometrical patterns and interconnected shapes and colours, mandalas are used as a form of deep concentration and meditation aimed at reminding us of our relation with infinity, which exists within and beyond our being.
 When we meditate concentrating on a mandala, it is common to feel a gradual fall into its colours and patterns and experience intuitive thoughts.
 A bit like when we dive 20mt with one breath and we observe the water turning into darker and darker shades of blue and our mind gets clearer and clearer as we experience the effects of breath-holding on our mind.

 MandalaBlue Yoga is currently the only yoga studio on the three Gili islands that is right on the beach.
-A space where to connect with yourselves and with nature at the same time, MandalaBlue is more a concept than a specific place; it is an approach that focuses on finding rhythm within you while you practice in tune with the motion, changes and unpredictability of the ocean and encourages you to explore the water element within yourself.
+A space where to connect with yourselves and with nature at the same time, MandalaBlue is more a concept than a specific place; it is an approach that focuses on finding rhythm in the motion of the waves just in front of you as you practice yoga and encourages you to explore the water element.